 - updating the Ontario Builder Directory to include information about developers with a history of condominium project cancellations.

-- enhancing disclosures for consumers about the risks of buying a pre-construction condominium on its addendum.
+- making changes to its addenda to agreements of purchase and sale for condominium buyers within the next 12 months to enhance disclosures for consumers about the risks of buying a pre-construction condominium on its addendum.
 This would include matters that could cause a project to get cancelled, such as outstanding approvals and project financing.
 The addendum is attached to the agreement of purchase and sale of a condominium.